top of page

 $PATH is the most important one to understand early.
 It’s a list of directories your system checks, in order, when you type a command.
 When you run something like ls or python, Linux searches each directory in $PATH until it finds an executable.
 When you see “command not found,” it usually means the command isn’t in your $PATH.

 Other environment variables you’ll see often include $HOME (your home directory), $USER (your username), $SHELL (the shell you’re using), and $PWD (your current directory).
-You can print any of these using echo, which is why we start there.
+You can print any of these using echo, which is why I will start there.

 echo